hyperledger-labs/orion-server/docs/curl/query.md

 ## Querying a Block Header

-A block is a collection of ordererd transactions in blokchain database.
-The header object within a block holds the block number, root hash of the transaction merkle tree, root hash of the state merkle tree, and validation information.
-The root hash of merkle tree helps in proving immutability and more detail can be found [here]().

 To query a block header of a given block, the user can issue a GET request on `/ledger/block/{blocknumber}` endpoint where `{blocknumber}` denotes the block whose header needs to be fetched.